 Pacifica is in crisis.
 It’s both a financial crisis caused by years of financial neglect and irresponsibility, and underlying that is a governance crisis caused by years of Boards that spend much more time and energy squabbling with each other than in solving Pacifica’s problems or ensuring that we reverse the dramatic reduction in listenership and membership.

 As a result, all of our stations’ buildings are threatened by a $3.2 million loan approved by the Pacifica National Board (PNB) to refinance other debt, and which uses all of our buildings as collateral.
-This loan is due next April and the PNB still has no repayment plan for it other than to auction off our buildings to pay off the loan.
+This loan is due in 2022 and the PNB still has no repayment plan for it other than to auction off our buildings to pay off the loan.

 And even the Pacifica mission is threatened by the above.
 If our listeners and donors continue going away, and we lose our buildings (or even just some of them), how are we to continue (and hopefully expand) serving our mission?